Add data destinations

 Add an MQTT Server destination

-EI has customized screens for specific MQTT based cloud destinations such as IBM Watson and SAG Cumulocity IoT based on the MQTT parameters typically required for those implementations.
+EI has customized screens for specific MQTT based cloud destinations such as SAG Cumulocity IoT based on the MQTT parameters typically required for those implementations.
 A generic MQTT destination can be used for different configurations.

 For example, a SAG Cumulocity destination that requires TLS and peer verification can be configured in EI.
 You can use a generic MQTT connection, however, to connect to a SAG Cumulocity IoT instance without TLS.
 For generic MQTT connections, make sure the configuration matches the destination instance requirements such as parameters, message format etc.